NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 # **Testing Ads**

-There are two ways to verify that your application will display ads:
+There are few ways to verify that your application will display ads:

 ## Google provided test ad units